The benefits of home adaptations

 Adaptations around the home

-There is a wide range of adaptations that can help to make different parts of the home safer or more accessible.
-These range from inexpensive adaptations, such as installing grab rails in the bathroom or on the stairs, to more extensive projects like installing a stairlift.
+There are many adaptations that can help to make different parts of the home safer or more accessible.
+These range from inexpensive jobs, such as installing grab rails in the bathroom or on the stairs, to more extensive projects like installing a stairlift.
 Some popular options are listed below – these and others are explained in more detail in separate articles.

 - Bathroom adaptations: a bathroom can be transformed with the right adaptations.
 Depending on your needs, you might install grab rails by the bath or toilet, a bath lift, or a walk-in bath or shower.